algorandfoundation/grow-algorand/task-template.md

 _Submission Procedure_
 * Submit your blog post following these steps:

-- [ ] [Sign Up](https://developer.algorand.org/accounts/signup/) or login on the Algorand Developer Portal.
+- [ ] [Sign Up](https://developer.algorand.org/accounts/signup/) or Log In onto the Algorand Developer Portal.
 - [ ] Create a new publication, of type "Tutorial" or "Solution" on the Algorand Developer Portal.
 - [ ] Draft your publication and "Submit for Review".
-- [ ] Send a message on the Gitcoin bounty with a link to your draft on the Dev Portal and a link to your public code repository if you would like the public to be able to provide feedback that the Algorand Team can see and use during judging.
+- [ ] Send a message on the Gitcoin bounty with a link to your draft on the Developer Portal and a link to your public code repository if you would like the public to be able to provide feedback that the Algorand Team can see and use during judging.

 ## Other Requirements
 For questions, reach out to [Algorand on Discord](https://discord.gg/84AActu3at).

 * Taking this bounty task means you have agreed to our [Bounty Agreement terms and policies](https://github.com/algorandfoundation/grow-algorand/blob/master/bounty-agreement.md).
-* All project codes should be published on GitHub, with [MIT license](https://opensource.org/licenses/MIT) or [Apache V2 license](https://www.apache.org/licenses/LICENSE-2.0).
+* All project codes should be published on GitHub, with an [MIT license](https://opensource.org/licenses/MIT) or [Apache V2 license](https://www.apache.org/licenses/LICENSE-2.0).
 * All contributions/PRs to public (Algorand) repositories should be open source and should follow the contributions rules of the relevant repository.
 * All non-code documents should be using Markdown format.
 * In the project description or repository readme, there should be a proper security notice.
 E.g., it should tell the visitor the project is not audited and should not be used in a production environment.